DewellGuerand/LINMA2471---Project/report/main.typ

 == Model

-The _Smooth Markowitz model_ is mean-variance problem that was introduced by Markowitz@markowitz1952 in 1952.
+The _Smooth Markowitz model_ is a mean-variance problem that was introduced by Markowitz  in 1952@markowitz1952.
 It is defined as follows:

 $
   min_(w in Delta) f(w) = 1/2 w^top Sigma w - lambda w^top mu
 $ <eq:smooth>

-where $w in RR^n$, $Sigma in RR^n$ and $mu in RR^n$.\
+where $w in RR^n$, $Sigma in RR^(n times n)$ and $mu in RR^n$.\
-The vector of variables $w$ represents the _weights_ of our portfolio, i.e. the proportion of each assets that constitutes our portoflio.
+The vector of variables $w$ represents the _weights_ of our portfolio, i.e. the proportion of each assets that constitutes it.
 Because each component $w_i$ of $w$ represents a percentage of our portfolio, they must sum up to one in a realistic scenario.
 This is why we define the feasible set as the simplex:

 #nonumeq($Delta = {w in RR^n: w_i >= 0, bb(1)^top w = 1}$)

 The matrix $Sigma$ is the covariance matrix and $mu$ is the average vector of the returns available in the available dataset.
 Therefore, the model aims to do the following:
 1. The first term $1/2 w^top Sigma w$ represents the variance of the portfolio's return.
-Intuitively, we want to minimze it as this is a measure of risk.
-In fact, a highly variating portfolio return means we, a lot of time, will encounter negative results.
-Thus minimizing this term allows to have a more consistent portfolio.
+Intuitively, we want to minimize it as this is a measure of risk.
+In fact, a highly variating portfolio return we will often encounter very high returns, as well as very low ones which indicates an unstable portfolio.
+Thus minimizing this term allows to have more consistent returns.
-2. The second term $- lambda w^top mu$ is there to target a maximum average return, while still minimizing the variance with the presence of the first term.
-Without this second term, the solution for this problem will only try to create a consistent portfolio and will thus not make a lot of profit.
+2. The second term $- lambda w^top mu$ is there to target a maximum average return while still minimizing the variance with the presence of the first term.
+Without this, the solution for this problem will only try to aim for consistent returns and will thus not make a lot of profit.
 The $lambda > 0$ constant is a hyperparameter which controls the risk.
 The bigger it is, the more the model will try to find a portfolio selection that maximizes the average return compared to minimizing the variance.
 Therefore, this parameter represents the risk we are willing to take before solving this problem.
 The greater it is, the higher the risk is.

 Now that we have seen an overview of this model and explained its meaning, we will discuss some properties of this model.